ramprasad555/Gesture-based-background-manipulation-in-live-camera/proposal/proposal.md

-﻿
-**Group name - Techno Turtles**
+﻿**Group name - Techno Turtles**

-**Group Members** - Pavan Kumar Jonnadula(pj1098), Ramprasad Kokkula (rk1668), Aakanksha Padmanabhan(al7275), Vaishnavi Patil (vp2156)
+**Group Members** - Pavan Kumar Jonnadula (pj1098), Ramprasad Kokkula (rk1668), Aakanksha Padmanabhan(al7275), Vaishnavi Patil (vp2156)

 **Project Title - Gesture Recognition and Background Manipulation in Live Camera.**

 **Abstract / Overview**

-In the realm of computer vision and human-computer interaction, our project focuses on Gesture Recognition and Background Manipulation in Live Camera.
-Recognizing the significance of visual communication today, our goal is to lead in real-time gesture recognition and background manipulation, opening doors to applications like enriched gaming and improved video conferencing.

-Our project introduces an innovative real-time gesture-controlled system to effortlessly tweak backgrounds in live videos and images.
-The dynamic backgrounds act as an interactive canvas, achieved through customizing existing gesture recognition models.
-However, challenges exist, such as user engagement limitations, generic gesture models, background manipulation shortcomings, transition issues, and complex gesture-background correlations.

-Our project tackles these challenges head-on, aiming to create a solution that seamlessly merges real-time gesture recognition with dynamic background changes.
-By doing so, we aim to boost user engagement and offer a tailored, interactive experience in dynamic background manipulation for both live videos and images.
-This project strives to redefine visual interactions, providing an immersive platform that caters to diverse user preferences and environments.
+This project delves into the realm of computer vision with a focus on image processing, feature extraction, and object recognition, centering on the understanding of gestures and background changes in images.
+Using existing libraries like the cvzone handTracking module, key gesture points will be extracted.
+The exploration extends to various machine learning frameworks for testing classifier models, with the selection of the most effective one.
+OpenCV is employed for image processing tasks, including background manipulation and segmentation, while PyTorch and existing CNN models are fine-tuned for segmentation.
+The project's overarching goal is to combine gesture recognition with background changes, offering users an interactive experience.

 **Learning Objectives**

 In our project, we want to explore the concepts of computer vision, focusing on image processing, feature extraction, and recognizing objects.
 Our main focus is on understanding gestures and changing backgrounds in images.
-We'll dive into deep learning, especially Convolutional Neural Networks (CNNs), to become skilled at training and using models for accurate gesture recognition.
+We'll dive into Convolutional Neural Networks (CNNs), to become skilled at and using models for accurate gesture recognition.

-During the project, our main goal is to learn about hand recognition models and how they work.
-We'll actively contribute to making a special dataset designed for training our chosen model.
-Using established CNNs, we'll understand how to train the model with our dataset.
-We'll then use this knowledge in real-life situations, applying techniques to separate the hand from the background.
-This hands-on approach will give us practical experience, from training the model to using it in the real world, making us more skilled in hand recognition and image processing.
+Using existing libraries such as the cvzone handTracking module, we will extract key points of gestures.
+We will learn various machine learning frameworks and test different classifier models to compare and select the most effective one.
+We will use PyTorch and existing CNN models for segmentation and fine-tune them to meet our requirements.

 **Discussion of ethics**